scikit-rt/scikit-rt/README.md

 Additional useful arguments are:
 - `color`: set the colour of this ROI for plotting.
 If not specified, this will either be read from the dicom file (if given) or the ROI will be assigned a unique colour.
 - `name`: set the name of this ROI.
-If the input is a dicom RTStruct file, this name will be used to select the correct ROI from the file.
+If the input is a dicom structure set file, this name will be used to select the correct ROI from the file.
 If not given, the ROI will be given a unique name ("ROI 1" etc)
 - `load`: if `True` (default), the input ROI will be converted into a mask/contours automatically upon creation.
 This can be time consuming if you are creating many ROIs, so setting it to `False` can save time and allow ROIs to be processed later on-demand.

 An `Image` object associated with this ROI can be set at any time via: